callruby/ruby-apps-workflows/README.md

 ### Why ?

-    Because we need to have the control and facility to update the Dockerfile and workflows at demand
+    Because we need to have the control and facility to update the Dockerfile and workflows at demand These Dockerfile are used on the Github Action pipeline's

 ### Differences with the application repository Dockerfiles